Brunozhon/chinese-new-year/index.md

 Tigers are "...courageous and energetic, love a challenge or competition and are prepared to take risks.
 They are hungry for excitement and crave attention.
 They can also be rebellious, short-tempered and outspoken, prefering to give orders rather than take them, which often leads to conflict."
 (Victoria and Albert Muesem)

-Are you born in the year of the tiger?
+**QUESTION OF THE YEAR** Are you born in the year of the tiger?
 The years are (in the past century, according to CNET):

 - 1926
 - 1938